 Phone calls were generally made from public phone boxes on street corners and, nine times out of ten, were reverse charge calls.
 Letters meant planning where I was likely to be six to eight weeks in advance and using the Poste Restante service – a case of “I reckon I’ll be in Darwin by July so write to me there”.
 I still remember the excitement, not just of reaching a new destination but knowing that, after finding the main Post Office, there’d (hopefully) be a pile of mail for me.

-When I think about how I travel now (Googling the best value flights, checking TripAdvisor, looking on Instagram so I don’t miss any photo opportunities, not to mention updating Facebook from on the road) to how I travelled before the internet it seemed like much more of an adventure back then but maybe I’m just looking at it through rose-tinted glasses.
+When I think about how I travel now (Googling the best value flights, checking TripAdvisor, looking on Instagram for inspiration, tweeting for recommendations, not to mention updating Facebook from on the road) to how I travelled before the internet it seemed like much more of an adventure back then but maybe I’m just looking at it through rose-tinted glasses.

-Do you remember travelling before the internet and have anything to add?
-I’d love to hear your thoughts.
+Do you remember backpacking before the internet and have anything to add?
+I’d love to hear your thoughts if you want to leave a comment below.